 There’s another reason why you should go to Sen. Ninoy Aquino (formerly Kulaman) of Sultan Kudarat.
 Apart from it being the coffee capital of the Philippines – SNA is home to a number of pristine, “world-class” caves or cavern system according to Glen Malliet of the United States Speleological Society.

-There's another reason why Sen. Ninoy Aquino (formerly Kulaman) of Sultan Kudarat is well known aside from it being the coffee capital of the Philippines - it’s home to a number of world-class caves or cavern system.
+There's another reason why you should go to Sen. Ninoy Aquino (formerly Kulaman) of Sultan Kudarat.
+Apart from it being the coffee capital of the Philippines - SNA is home to a number of pristine, "world-class" caves or cavern system

-I’m not sure when will I’d be able to go back inside Lagbasan Cave because frankly, I got this fear for dark and enclosed spaces (plus fear of heights).
-But being inside Lagbasan Cave and seeing the magnificent and mesmerizing speleothems makes me wanna come back.
+I’m not sure when will go back inside Lagbasan Cave because frankly, I got this fear for dark and enclosed spaces.
+Seeing the magnificent speleothems though is just too much tempatation to resist.
 I keep glued to so many cave forms inside Lagbasan that Manong Santiago and “Kap” has to check on me always lest I go astray!

-Lastly, have fun exploring the bossom of Sen. Ninoy Aquino!
+Lastly, have fun exploring Lagbasan Cave of Sen. Ninoy Aquino!